rkuma183/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

 ## Editions of the course
 There are several editions of this class, of different length:

-* The <strong>half-day introduction</strong> provides an understanding of key DevSecOps terms and concepts possible only from seeing it all working together.
-Participants edit a file, push it to GitHub, and see a whole series of programs build and test software automatically.
-Participants leave with an appreciation for some of the subtleties about each technology.
-Video.
+* The <strong>half-day introduction</strong> provides an understanding of key DevSecOps terms and concepts possible only from seeing the various tools all working together.
+Participants pull from and push to GitHub, edit files, and see first-hand programs built and software tested automatically.
+Participants leave with an understanding of the meaning behind <a target="_blank" href="https://quizlet.com/222277746/devsecops-acronyms-and-buzzwords-flash-cards/">buzzwords and abbreviations in DevSecOps</a>.

 * The <strong>full-day experience</strong> has you generating both application code and the whole DevOps toolchain for an architecture that automatically scales.
 You then <strong>re-build the whole setup</strong> after making configuration changes.
-Participants leave with a visceral understanding of both the advantages and limitations modern DevOps offers.
+Participants leave with an ability to identify DevSecOps toolchain components and usage workflow and have an appreciation for some of the subtleties about each technology.

 * The <strong>two-day immersion</strong> enables you to see code moving through <strong>multiple environments</strong> from development servers to production clusters.
 This is crucial for people who work in corporate enterprises.
-Participants leave after a live "blue/green" deployment.
-NBD
+Participants see a live "blue/green" deployment and fall-back.
+Participants leave with a visceral understanding of both the advantages and limitations modern DevSecOps offers.
 <br /><br />

-At the end of the course, you will be able to:

-* Define the meaning of <a target="_blank" href="https://quizlet.com/222277746/devsecops-acronyms-and-buzzwords-flash-cards/">buzzwords and abbreviations in DevSecOps</a>.
-* Identify the DevSecOps toolchain components and usage workflow.

 ## Unique
-Only this course provides participants a full set of <strong>dozens of cloud-based servers</strong> to work on during the class.
-Here you get the equivalent to several years of on-the-job experience.
+Only this course provides participants a full set of <strong>dozens of cloud-based servers</strong> to work on live during the class.
+This is an opportunity few get even with on-the-job experience.

 <!-- https://quizlet.com/202303488/developing-applications-for-cloud-computing-flash-cards/ -->